Trees

 points to the right child node [2, P. 246].

-is the root of the tree if parent
+x is the root of the tree if parent

 Note: future diagrams don’t show NULL pointers explicitly.

-A rooted tree node with children (an n-ary tree) can be represented using similar pointers.
+A rooted tree node with n children (an n-ary tree) can be represented using similar pointers.
 Instead of a pointer to each child from the parent, each node contains a left_child

 pointer to the leftmost child (or NULL